Table of contents

 What is technical SEO? - Blog UP&More

 When delving into technical SEO, we enter a world where details determine the success of a website.
-It’s here, in the hidden nooks and crannies of a site’s code and structure, that the battle for better search engine rankings plays out.
-Technical SEO isn’t just optimization, it’s a strategic game with algorithms to make our site as clear and effective as possible in the eyes of search engines.
-Learn how to properly customize our site to make it not only functional, but also preferred by Google.
+The battle for better search engine rankings plays out in the hidden nooks and crannies of a site’s code and structure.
+Technical SEO isn’t just optimization; it’s a strategic game with algorithms that make our site as clear and effective as possible in the eyes of search engines.
+Learn how to properly customize our site to make it functional and preferred by Google.

 What is technical SEO?

-Technical SEO refers to the process of optimizing a website’s infrastructure and structure to make it easier for search engines to index and understand a site’s content.
-Its main goal is to improve a site’s performance, accessibility and usability in the context of search engines.
-This includes a wide range of activities, from optimizing the URL structure, to ensuring fast page loading, to improving the usability and accessibility of the site.
+Technical SEO refers to optimizing a website’s infrastructure and structure to make it easier for search engines to index and understand its content.
+Its main goal is to improve a site’s performance, accessibility, and usability in the context of search engines.
+This includes a wide range of activities, from optimizing the URL structure to ensuring fast page loading to improving the site’s usability and accessibility.

 Where to start with technical SEO for a website?

-The technical optimization of a site should always be preceded by an a SEO audit, which is prepared by an SEO specialist.
+A site’s technical optimization should always be preceded by an SEO audit, which is prepared by an SEO specialist.
 The prepared document contains a list of elements and errors on the site that need to be improved.
-Cyclical creation of the audit is a recipe for effective technical SEO and improvement of the site’s position in the search engine.
+Cyclical audit creation is a recipe for effective technical SEO and improvement of the site’s position in the search engine.

-Technical site optimization includes many aspects you need to pay attention to.
-To make it easier for you to go through, we’ve created a list so you can check what’s going on in your site.
+Technical site optimization includes many aspects you need to consider.
+To make it easier for you to review, we’ve created a list so you can check what’s going on in your site.

 Page loading speed